 Every month, we’re sharing bite-size summaries of the top social media news, tips and ideas we came across, to help you, as a Social Media Manager, improve your approach and boost your results.
-These are based both on the hundreds of industry posts and articles we read monthly, as well as on our experience helping teams simplify their social media processes with our platform.
+These are based both on the hundreds of industry posts and articles we read monthly, as well as on our experience helping teams simplify and scale up their content creation processes with our platform.

 Discover these December trends for ideas on how to improve your social media strategy.
 But be sure to always test before making any big changes, as not every best practice works for every account or audience.